pierky/arouteserver/docs/CONFIG.rst

         custom_options:
           bird | openbgpd:
             ipv4 | ipv6 | any:
+              protocol | channel | client:
                 config_lines:
                 - "BGP-speaker specific line of config 1"
                 - "BGP-speaker specific line of config 2"

 These custom lines of configuration are pulled into the final output file on an BGP-speaker and Address-Family basis: when the target BGP speaker is BIRD, only the ``custom_options.bird`` section is considered, and similarly for ``custom_options.openbgpd`` when OpenBGPD is used.
-The custom lines of configuration from the ``ipv4`` or ``ipv6`` sub-sections are applied only to the IPv4 or IPv6 session of the client to which they belong, while the lines from the ``any`` section are always applied.
+The custom lines of configuration from the ``ipv4`` or ``ipv6`` sub-sections are applied only to the IPv4 or IPv6 session of the client to which they belong, while the lines from the ``any`` sub-section are always applied.
+For BIRD, two levels exist, ``protocol`` and ``channel``: the former is used on BIRD 1.6 and BIRD 2 configurations, the latter only on BIRD 2 (depending on which BIRD config stanza the custom lines are desired to be added, protocol-level of channel-level).
+For OpenBGPD, only the ``client`` level exists.

 An example follows: